-With method 2, the PROG pin must not be connected to GND (can be left floating or connect to VCC).
+With method 2, the PROG pin must not be connected to GND (can be left floating or can be connected to VCC).

-For more details, refer to the Write Access Code (Controller to Device) section and the figures in the Manchester Protocol section.
-When not used, it is recommended to the the PROG pin to VCC (for the broken GND feature).
+For more details, see the Access section and the figures in the Manchester Protocol section.
+When not used, it is recommended to tie the PROG pin to VCC (for the broken-GND feature).